NathanNeurotic/AI/README.md

 3. Confirm the prompt to add it to your home screen or applications list.

 After installation the dashboard can be launched like a native application and works offline thanks to the service worker.
+Favicons and thumbnails defined in `services.json` are now pre-cached during installation.

 ## Contributing